OpenSTREAM-solvers/openstream/_sources/Usage/gettingStarted.rst.txt

 used for calculating the fluid properties.
 `CoolPropWrapper <https://github.com/mfval/CoolPropWrapper>`__ is a MATLAB interface that interacts with CoolProp through Python.
-Both OpenSTREAM and CoolProp are hosted here on GitHub.
+Both OpenSTREAM and CoolProp are hosted on GitHub.
 Making a copy (cloning) of these programs will be our first step.

 Install using Git and Github